Guidelines for the Publication of Special issues

 Only 35% of the authors may originate from one country.

 The guest editors may not be authors of any of the papers published in the issue.

 Each author may publish only two papers in one issue (as sole

 A special issue may contain a maximum of 8 papers.

-The length of a paper may not exceed 20 pages.
+The length of a paper may be between 20 - 25 pages.

 The guest editors inform on a regular basis the J.UCS office about the progress of the preparations as well